hugodemenez/hugodemenez/README.md

 Hey there!

-I'm captivated by the world of computer programs—it's like solving puzzles and uncovering new knowledge, especially in the mysterious realm of the stock market.

-Now, my focus has shifted to a secret workshop where I'm crafting extraordinary and affordable innovations.
+My focus shifts between stock markets and a secret workshop where I'm crafting extraordinary and affordable innovations.

+I am building something that really drives me :
 Picture a fusion of technology and design, culminating in a mysterious machine.
 Its mission?
 To transform the taste of meat through an enchanting aging process, promising a culinary adventure like no other.

 ## Main activities